Elements

 print 'It took ' + i + ' iterations to sort the deck.';

-The Hokkaido Nippon-Ham Fighters are based in Kitahiroshima.
+The Hokkaido Nippon-Ham Fighters are based in Kitahiroshima, a city in Hokkaido.
 The team has a legacy of developing world-class talent, notably Shohei Ohtani (2013-2017) and ace pitcher Yu Darvish (2005-2011).
 Their history of nurturing these global superstars, combined with a passionate local fanbase, has made the Fighters an iconic destination for baseball enthusiasts.

 The Sapporo Beer Museum, located in a historic red-brick building in Sapporo, is Japan's only beer museum and a designated Hokkaido Heritage site.
 Visitors can embark on a journey through the 140-year history of Sapporo Beer, learning about the origins of Japanese beer brewing and its connection to the development of Hokkaido.
 The experience culminates with a beer tasting session, where guests can sample various Sapporo brews, including a special recreation of a historical recipe, making it a must-visit for beer enthusiasts and history buffs alike.